How to get a 90-day visa for Cabo Verde: Part II – the Cabo Verde Visa Extension

 In São Nicolau, our host told us that there’s no point in trying to extend here, so we waited until we hopped over yet another island to try again.
 We arrived by boat in Mindelo, the capital of São Vicente and the second biggest city in Cabo Verde.
 Surely, it must work here.
 We have 8 days to accomplish this before our 30 days expire on the 12th of February.

 On Monday morning, the 4th of February, we went first to a print and copy shop to get the freshest paperwork for our immigration overlords.
-Then we walked to the police station in the north of town.
+Then we walked to the police station in the north of town (in 2024, it’s in the south).
 A bunch of friendly people in uniforms point us to the right door, where there’s a small waiting area that’s not so busy and isn’t filled with tourists.

 We’re out onto the street again and go to a nearby copy shop.
 It’s near a school, and many kids in school uniforms are in front of us.
 We print out the extra booking confirmation and return flight, and buy a pen while we’re at it.